AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 ## Manage cache {#manage-cache}

-On Windows, the cache is at `%LOCALAPPDATA%\Adobe\AssetsCompanion\Cache\`, where is an encoded version of the AEM host configured in the Desktop App.
+On Windows, the cache is at `%LOCALAPPDATA%\Adobe\AssetsCompanion\Cache\`, where is an encoded version of the AEM host configured in the desktop app.
 For example, `http://localhost:4502` appears as `http%3A%2F%2Flocalhost%3A4502%2F`.

 On Mac OS X, a similar directory is at `~/Library/Group Containers/group.com.adobe.aem.desktop/cache`.